A Comprehensive Look at the Difference Between Mice and Rats

 Stealthy 360 Degree Ultrasonic Pest Repeller (4th Generation) from $59.00 $79.99

-EnviroBug is proud to introduce the 4th Generation of our hassle-free, highly effective and contactless rodent repeller for 2025.
+EnviroBug is proud to introduce the 4th Generation of our hassle-free, highly effective and contactless rodent repeller.
 Superior to rodent traps and poisons, our device safely repels mice, rats and other pests in the home using state-of-the-art ultrasonic sound waves that only small pests can hear.
 After all, the best solution to pest problems is to prevent them in the first place!
 Mice, rats and other vermin are attracted to homes and sheds as they offer a dry and warm environment with easy access to food and water and plenty of nesting material.
 Prevent pests before they set up house and avoid the horror (and smell) of having them die in hard to get to places like in walls, behind furniture, fridges and stoves.
 Features: Silent operation (as well as modes with some sound for large pests) 3 types of disruption - ultrasonic, pressure and electromagnetic wave As well as flashing strobe lights to visually scare pests away Up to 370 square metre effective range Operation light indicator 3 modes for effective use against a range of household pests Low power cost power usage 12-month full replacement warranty Completely safe for cats & dogs

 Quick View